Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 8 parameters, no output schema, and no annotations, the description is woefully incomplete.
-It fails to explain return values, proper usage, or any important details about chart creation.
+Given the tool has 8 parameters, no output schema, and no annotations, the description is severely under-informative.
+It does not explain return values, error conditions, or the effect on the system state, leaving the agent with insufficient context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.